constandinos/anyplace-lib/README.md

 -radioBuidFloor: Radiomap using all the entries near the coordinate parameters.

 -estimatePosition: Estimate the location of the user.
-(Linux ONLY at the moment)